 If you just want great Wi-Fi coverage across your entire home and not just a new hotspot in one weak room, then consider "Mesh"; read our roundup of the best Mesh Wi-Fi network kits.
 But Powerline with Wi-Fi is a simple solution that works very well - especially for smaller homes.

 You should also consider adapters that have an integrated "pass-through" power socket and therefore don't take up a valuable wall socket.

-The cheapest powerline adapters are usually rated at 500Mbps (although these are pretty rare these days), and the fastest can go as high as 2,400Mbps.
+The cheapest Powerline adapters are usually rated at 500Mbps (although these are pretty rare these days), and the fastest can go as high as 2,400Mbps.
 You can still find them on Amazon, and you might spot a bargain but there are also great deals on the faster adapters.

-You won't actually achieve these speeds as they're theoretical maximums, but they are an easy way to gauge which models are fastest.
+You won't actually achieve these speeds as they are theoretical maximums, but they are an easy way to gauge which models are fastest.

-Also look out for adapters that use the latest Gigabit Ethernet ports, if the adapters are rated at over 500Mbps this is a must, and most higher-rated Powerlines do include this fastest Ethernet standard.
-You nearly always get two Ethernet cables in a starter kit.
+Also, look out for adapters that use the latest Gigabit Ethernet ports.
+If the adapters are rated at over 500Mbps this is a must, and most higher-rated Powerlines do include this fastest Ethernet standard.
+You nearly always get at least one Ethernet cable in a starter kit.

-Some of the adapters we review here were tested a few of years ago, but the basic technology hasn't changed much and these are gadgets that you don't need to upgrade very often, making them even better value for money.
+Some of the adapters we review here have been around for a few years, but the basic technology hasn't changed much and these are gadgets that you don't need to upgrade very often, making them even better value for money.
 The tech doesn't move quickly like smartphones.

 For more information on Powerline speed myths, tips and recommendations read our Powerline FAQ.

 The Black Friday sales season is here!
 The prices shown below are the best available on our top recommended products, but similar products may also be discounted.
 See our guide to the best Black Friday deals.

 1. TP-Link AV1000 - Best value, fast Powerline